Chart Color Schemes

 Tullamarine features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 64.1% of all households, including 25.6% couples with children, 24.4% couples without children, and 12.5% single parent families.
-Non-family households account for the remaining 35.9%, with lone person households at 33.4% and group households comprising 2.6%.
-The median household size is 2.3 people, which is smaller than the Greater Melbourne average of 3.2.
+Family households comprise 64.1% of all households, including 25.6% couples with children, 24.4% couples without children, and 12.5% single parent families.
+Non-family households account for the remaining 35.9%, with lone person households at 33.4% and group households making up 2.6%.
+The median household size is 2.3 people, smaller than Greater Melbourne's average of 3.2.

 Frequently Asked Questions - Households